-C. Staffing Overview, including qualifications sought for professionals and paraprofessionals: administrators and teachers

-Benjamin Franklin Academy has identified key positions for years 1-5 as well as qualifications and required licensure.
-The organization is an employer committed to providing equal opportunity for all individuals in all areas of recruitment, selection, placement, training, assignment, transfer, compensation, benefits, discipline, retention, and promotion.
+C. Staffing Overview, including qualifications sought for professionals and paraprofessionals: administrators and teachers individuals in all areas of recruitment, selection, placement, training, assignment, transfer, compensation, benefits, discipline, retention, and promotion.
 The trustees will commit themselves to the policy that there shall be no unlawful discrimination against any person because of race, color, religion, age, sex, national origin, familial status, or disability.
 All employment decisions shall comply with applicable state and federal laws.
 See Exhibit 1 - BFA Supplemental Job Descriptions (SJDs) for overview of all building-level positions including minimum qualifications.